How to Rock Website SEO Audit in 2019? [Step-by-Step Guide]

 FAQs Related to SEO Audit Process

-There is a real difference between reading about the SEO site audit process and doing it in real.
-The problem is that most people will not understand how the actual SEO process works and they start to audit their websites.
+There is a huge difference between reading about the SEO site audit process and doing it for real.
+The problem is that most people do not understand how the actual SEO process works when they start to audit their websites.
 This can lead to some serious problems.

 So, here are a few questions that you should know the answer to.